GoogleCloudPlatform/Data-Pipeline/app/help/usage.md

 These variables are added in the `GetTemplateVariables` method in `src/pipelines/linter.py` file.

+You can also create your own variables in your pipeline config.
+These can be useful for choosing regions or specifying output files.
+Use the regular double brace syntax and make up new variable names.
+The UI will recognize this and provide an area for you to enter variable values which will be passed as CGI parameters to the run url.

 ### Running the pipeline

 You can run a data pipeline by clicking the `Run` button after selecting it in